-Montréal is OUR city and we take great pride in it.
+Montréal is MY city and I take great pride in it.
 Rich in cultural history as well as the best European inspired food, sports, fashion, arts, and entertainment this side of the Atlantic.

 If you are from out of town, here are some fun tips to make your travel more efficient and cost-effective, as well as exciting on off days.

 ACCOMMODATIONS - Where to stay?

 There are almost 27,000 hotel rooms on the island of Montreal with 15,000 located right downtown and 8,000 in deluxe properties.
 Summer is high season for almost all cities in the world, and Montreal is no exception.
 Hotel prices spike and are almost fully booked by late May.
 If you are coming in from out of town, we suggest you book way in advance.

 We have great discounts through TOURISM MONTRÉAL for the athletes and spectators.
 Check the website in early June for more info.
 AirBnB is also a great option for those who’d rather not stay in a hotel.
 Please note: Car camping is NOT ALLOWED in public parks in Montreal, as city ordinance, which includes the PARC JEAN-DRAPEAU.

 FOOD - What about the food?